spring-cloud/spring-cloud-dataflow-samples/micrometer/tasks/task-demo-metrics-influxdb/README.md

-# How to monitor Spring Cloud Tasks
+# How to monitor Spring Cloud Task

-The `task-demo-metrics-influx` project creates a sample Spring Cloud Task (and Spring Batch) enabled for Spring Cloud Data Flow monitoring.
+The `task-demo-metrics-influx` project creates a sample Spring Cloud Task (and Spring Batch) with the monitoring infrastructure, so it can be monitored in Spring Cloud Data Flow.

 ## Create custom Spring Cloud Task
 If you use the provided `task-demo-metrics-influx` source code you can skip this section.